DewellGuerand/LINMA2471---Project/report/main.typ

 where $alpha > 0$ is our step size.
 However, it is clear that there is no guarantee that this new point $z$ stays in the simplex after the step.
 We therefore will simply project this point on the simplex using @AlgorithmeProjection:

 #nonumeq($w^+ = P_(Delta)(z) = P_(Delta)(w - alpha gradient f(w))$)
-The algorithm is described as follows:
+The complete algorithm is described as follows:

 #figure(
   kind: "algorithm",